gigouni/node-rabbitmq-amqp-docker/bundles/README.md

 number of users by example) and it's necessary to increase the number of available machines to meet the needs of the clients and services in a proportionate way.

+Considering you're checking your RabbitMQ server flow using the RabbitMQ Management plugin (enabled in this stack, check the _bundles/docker-compose.yml_), you can note some unusual high amounts of connections.
+To continue to provide an efficient service, you'll need to clusterise your application.
 There are several way to form the cluster

 * Manually with rabbitmqctl (e.g. in development environments)
 * Declaratively by listing cluster nodes in [config file](https://www.rabbitmq.com/configure.html)